 The Yiddish Theatre project became so popular that multiple weekend runs had to be added.
 For the Center and the artists, it became a work of love, reviving and preserving this nearly extinct art-form.
 For the audiences, it became the most sort-after (and most difficult to get) ticket of any the Center's series.
 And from the sound of the laughter and wild applause, one of the most enjoyed.

-As these artists departed one by, it became impossible to continue this endeavor, but the flavor of the Jewish experience was continued in our L'Chiam series as an offspring of the Yiddish Theatre project as the Center tried to keep the tradition alive.
-Many of the original elements were incorporated: the great performers, the rich ethnic components that transcend culture but speak directly to the mind and heart.
-And the fun!Unfortunately, the passage of time and the passing of so many of these great performers finally forced the final curtain on our long commitment to Yiddish Theatre; at Brooklyn Center we are rightfully proud of our historic association with the practitioners of this great and unique art-form.
+As these artists, all in their late 70 and 80s,departed one by one, it became impossible to continue this endeavor.
+Thepassage of time and the passing of so many of these great performers finally forced the final curtain on our long commitment to Yiddish Theatre.
+We are rightfully proud hereat Brooklyn Center,of our historic association with the practitioners of this great and unique art-form.

 It became clear in those early years that art appreciation does not happen in a vacuum.
 When a subscriber in his late forties told one of the Center's staff that he could trace his passionate love of live performance directly back to a single orchestra concert performance that his parents brought him to see at the Whitman Theatre when he was a child, the Center put into motion a commitment to children's programs and quality family entertainment.